 It was determined during the County's HOME-ARP consultation and public participation efforts that the most significant priority need is the development of affordable rental housing.
 There is a gap in funding for the construction of housing at the deepest affordability levels that would serve the Qualifying Populations, therefore, the County is allocating its largest share of HOME-ARP funding towards meeting this need.
-There is also a substantial need for supportive services, such as case management, to serve these populations.
-The County recognizes that non-profit organizations will be administering much of this funding, whether through the provision of supportive services or the development of affordable rental housing, and therefore, is allocating funds towards non-profit operating to assist these organizations in their work.
+There is also a substantial need for supportive services, such as case management or residential support services for individuals with I/DD, to serve these populations.